writetome51/array-remove-adjacent-to-value/README.md

 To include in your project:

-import {removeAdjacentToValue} from '@writetome51/array-remove-adjacent-to-value';
+`import {removeAdjacentToValue} from '@writetome51/array-remove-adjacent-to-value';`

     removeAdjacentToValue(info, array) : void

+    info = {
+        value: any except object (the value to search for),
+        offset: integer (indicates where, in relation to value, to begin removing items),
-info = {value: anyExceptObject, offset: integer, howMany: integer greater than zero}
+        howMany: integer greater than zero (how many items to remove)
+    }

-This function removes and returns adjacent items from the passed array,
+This function removes adjacent items from the passed array,
 starting with, or close to, info.value.
+The operation only applies to
+the first found instance of of info.value

-Example of usage:
+Examples of usage:

     let arrayToModify = [1,3,5,7,9,11,13,15,17];
-let result = removeAdjacentToValue({value: 7, offset: 0, howMany: 3},  arrayToModify);
+    removeAdjacentToValue({value: 7, offset: 0, howMany: 3},  arrayToModify);
-result will contain [7, 9, 11] .
+    // items that get removed are [7, 9, 11] .
-arrayToModify will be left as [1,3,5,13,15,17].
-(If offset was 2, for example, result would contain [11, 13, 15])
+    // If offset was 2, for example, removed items would be [11, 13, 15]

-More examples:
+    // arrayToModify will be left as [1,3,5,13,15,17].

     let arrayToModify = [1,3,5,7,9,11,13,15,17];
-let result = getAndRemoveAdjacentToValue({value: 13, offset: -2, howMany: 4},  arrayToModify);
+    removeAdjacentToValue({value: 13, offset: -2, howMany: 4},  arrayToModify);
-result will contain [9, 11, 13, 15] .
+    // items that get removed are [9, 11, 13, 15] .
-arrayToModify will be left as [1,3,5,7,17].
+    // arrayToModify will be left as [1,3,5,7,17] .